Table of Contents

 Consistency labels are intended to give customers context into the underlying data and how much variation there is in pay for that benchmark.
 When there is high variation in how the market compensates a given role, the consistency level of the benchmark will be lower in order to provide customers with that context.
 This is true regardless of whether the benchmark is raw or calculated.

-In the case of a calculated benchmark being labeled as "Low Consistency," we're providing you with a benchmark and piece of data to reference, but we do want to be transparent that there is a higher level of variation in how the market compensates this role.
+In the case of a calculated benchmark being labeled as "Limited Consistency," we're providing you with a benchmark and piece of data to reference, but we do want to be transparent that there is a higher level of variation in how the market compensates this role.